-If you have heated the samples, let them reach room temperature before pipetting, otherwise they may be difficult to pipet (required if you use a pipetting robot to add samples).
+In both cases, never exceed the time or temperature of incubation.
+After inactivation, cool the samples to room temperature, otherwise they may be difficult to pipette.
 If necessary, spin the swabs for 1 to 2 minutes at 100 to 200 g before pipetting.
-Longer or higher-speed spin may result in loss of detection sensitivity.
+Longer spinning or spinning at higher speeds may result in loss of detection sensitivity.
+Too high a temperature and/or too long an inactivation time may lead to decreased sensitivity (due to precipitation).